vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/pages/vtex-io-documentation-managing-url-redirects.md

 - The `from` column can only receive relative paths.
 - The `to` column can receive either relative paths (e.g., `/blouse/p?skuId=200`) or full URLs (e.g., `https://myotherstore.com`).

-> ⚠️ It is not possible to create redirects using wildcards or viariables.
+> ⚠️ You cannot create redirects using wildcards or variables.
 You must specify each redirect using relative paths or full URLs.

 - `TEMPORARY` redirects receive the `302` status code, while `PERMANENT` redirects receive the `301` status code.
 - The `endDate` must be left empty if the redirect is `PERMANENT`.